open-contracting/deploy/docs/reference/index.rst

 Server owners (OCP) and server managers (Dogsbody) should have root access to all servers.
 Otherwise, only developers who are reasonably expected to deploy to a server should have root access to that server.

-If a developer did not deploy (and was not recently granted root access) to a server within the last six months, their root access to that server should be revoked.
+If a developer did not deploy (and was not granted root access) to a server within the last six months, their root access to that server should be revoked.

 If a developer intends to deploy to a server, anyone with root access can grant that developer root access to that server.